Transition Tracker: Hot rhetoric and cold feet

 - TUESDAY -- Attorney General nominee Jeff Sessions kicks off confirmation hearings.
 He is one of the eight cabinet picks that Democrats have targeted.
 At 9pm, President Obama delivers his farewell address at McCormick Place in Chicago.
 He is likely to tout accomplishments and possibly deliver warnings about changes on some of these issues.
 Tune into CNN for live, primetime coverage.

-- WEDNESDAY -- INFRASTRUCTURE AND EVERYTHING -- Donald Trump is supposed to hold his first formal press conference since the election.
+- WEDNESDAY -- INFRASTRUCTURE AND EVERYTHING -- Trump is supposed to hold his first formal press conference since the election.
 Many of these policy issues are sure to come up, and it will be interesting to hear Trump answer these questions as President-elect.
 Also, among six nomination hearings that day is Transportation nominee Elaine Chao at 10:15am where we can expect some infrastructure discussion.